-You might be wondering how sugar can help preserve food.
+You might be wondering how sugar can help preserve food as one of the food preservation methods.
 It actually can and does a great job at it.
 If you have foods like fruit rinds that you’d like to save as a sweet treat for later, you can preserve them by dipping them in large amounts of sugar and cooking them to the point of crystallization.

 Then the foods can be stored dry.
 Other cultures will actually dip fruit in honey and store it that way to get a longer shelf life out of it.
 You use these methods at your own risk, though.
 Keep that in mind.

 Some foods are very easy to preserve with no recipes or fancy equipment needed.
 This method would be one of those methods.